Skip to main content

 const myClassInstance = new MyClass('instanceA');

-When you create a new instance of a DBOS-decorated class, the constructor for the base ConfiguredInstance must be called with a name.
-This name should be unique among instances of the same class.
+When you create a new instance of such a class, the constructor for the base ConfiguredInstance must be called with a name.
+This name must be unique among instances of the same class.
 Additionally, all ConfiguredInstance classes must be instantiated before DBOS.launch() is called.

 The reason for these requirements is to enable workflow recovery.
 When you create a new instance of, DBOS stores it in a global registry indexed by name.
 When DBOS needs to recover a workflow belonging to that class, it looks up the name so it can run the workflow using the right class instance.
 While names are used by DBOS Transact internally to find the correct object instance across system restarts, they are also potentially useful for monitoring, tracing, and debugging.